lewisblake/MRA-Serial/README.md

 calculationType: | 'prediction' | 'optimize' | 'likelihood' |
 calculationType can be set to any of the following calculation modes:
 	- prediction: Uses given values for the parameters (theta and varEps) and just conducts spatial prediction.
 Parameters can be changed in load_data.m
-	- optimize: Optimizes over the range, variance (theta) and measurement error (varEps).
+	- optimize: Optimizes over the range, variance and measurement error.
+The range and variance parameters are stored as a vector: theta.
+The measurment error is stored as a double: varEps.
 	- likelihood: Calculates the log-likelihood.

-displayPlots: Boolean variable indicating whether to display plots if predicting.
-savePlots: Boolean variable indicating whether to save plots if predicting.
-(Note: If not executing the 'prediction' calculationType, these booleans are not relevant.)

-verbose: Boolean variable indicating whether to produce progress indicators.
+#### User Input relevant for any calculationType:

 NUM_LEVELS_M: Total number of levels in the hierarchical domain-partitioning.
 By default set to 9.